Physics

 Latent Heat & Thermodynamics

-The amount of heat required to change the state of unit mass of a substance at constant temperature is called latent heat.
+The amount of heat required to change the state of a unit mass of a substance at constant temperature is called latent heat.

 If Q heat is required to change the state of a substance of mass m at constant temperature and L is the latent heat, then: